813 words

 • deployments to S3, ECS, or Lambda

-• and debugging turns into trial and error
+• and debugging becomes pure trial and error

-That’s usually the moment teams start looking for something more stable — like GitLab CI.
+That’s the moment teams usually go hunting for something sturdier.
+Something like GitLab CI.

 GitLab CI#